nitin251198/Jira-App/README.md

 We can create task list to do with the priority labels of color we can edit them can change priorities

+every task has a differnet id to filter and to find
 # Stack Used

 Frontend : HTML, CSS, JS